highchair/artinruins-com/_property/ss-victoria.md

 images:
   - url: victoria-aerial-1981.jpg
+    alt: ''
     caption: '1981 waterfront south of the Point Street bridge, north of the Hurrican Barrier, showing two large boats in the harbor.
 One of them is the S.S.
 Victoria — Providence Historic Aerial Viewer'
+    sizes: '1440, 900'
+  - url: victoria-newsclip-1983.jpg
     alt: ''
-  - url: victoria-newsclip-1983.jpg
     caption: 'Lee, Donna.
 “Yes, Victoria — There is a home in N.J.”
 Providence Journal, 17 August 1983'

-# Aug 17, 1983 news article image "Yes Vistoria…"
+    sizes: '825, 669'

 mostrecentimage: 2021-07-01

-imagescredit: 'Contributions from the Providence Historic Aerial Viewer and a news clipping from the Providence Journal, sent in my a reader with access to Rhode Island University archives.'
+imagescredit: 'Contributions from the Providence Historic Aerial Viewer and a news clipping from the Providence Journal, sent in by a reader with access to Rhode Island University archives.'

 #external:
 #  - source: 'Providence Journal (permalink)'